AIRES: A system for air shower simulations: The AIRES Runner System

 As explained in chapter \ppref{C:steering}, a simulation task may require several invocations of the simulation program if the auto-save mechanism is enabled.
 If this is done manually, the user must control the sequence of instructions needed to complete the simulations.
 To ease the management of such sequential series of processes, a set of scripts were developed with the capability of automatically launching the corresponding jobs.
 These scripts are part of the {\em AIRES Runner System (ARS)\/}, designed as a set of interactive procedures to manage complex simulations tasks.

-The AIRES Runner System works only on UNIX platforms\footnote{There may be some incompatibilities when running ARS commands in clusters employing ``afs'' file systems.}, and provides tools for input file checking, sequential and concurrent task processing, event logging, etc. This chapter is devoted to present some examples that will help the user to get familiar with the Runner System.
+The AIRES Runner System works only on UNIX platforms, and provides tools for input file checking, sequential and concurrent task processing, event logging, etc. This chapter is devoted to present some examples that will help the user to get familiar with the Runner System.

 There are many parameters that modify the behavior of the AIRES Runner System.
 Most of them are user-settable and their definition statements are placed within the ARS initializing file \kwbf;.airesrc; {airesrc@{\kw;.airesrc; initialization file}}.
 In standard AIRES installations, this file is placed in the user's home directory.